Areeb297/Ni5ZwPeAyg0JPbVG/README.md

 - **Content expectations** did not strongly affect happiness, but managing expectations with clearer product descriptions could be beneficial.

 ## Recommendations:
-- **Survey Focus**: Future surveys should focus on key factors: courier satisfaction, product availability, app usability, and delivery time.
+- **Survey Focus**: Future surveys should focus on key factors: courier satisfaction, product availability, app usability, and delivery time to ensure unhappy customers transform to happy customers.
 - **Proactive Interventions**: Use the model to identify unhappy customers and take corrective actions to reduce churn.
 - **Customer Rewards**: Consider using the model to identify satisfied customers for loyalty programs and rewards.